matthew-trump/angular-database-manager/README.md

-# Actions on Google Admin Client
+# Actions on Google Database Manager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.